Study just in time. Development of curricular study elements that are flexible in terms of time and space

 Study Just in Time (Mechanical Engineering)

-During their studies, students are often confronted with standardized study plans and rigid timetables.
-In fact, curricula are usually based on the assumption that students are freely available in terms of time and space.
-This is particularly true for engineering courses, which have remained heavily schooled even after the introduction of modular teaching.
-However, these requirements ignore the reality of life for many (potential) students.
-Student surveys show that the proportion of students who can fully devote themselves to studying is lower than is often assumed.
-Many students have to work part-time to finance their studies, have family obligations, are limited by chronic illnesses or disabilities, or would like to enrich their studies with additional professional internships or stays abroad.
-Surveys by the University of Kassel show that around 40% of all students are affected by such restrictions.
-This can prevent you from starting a course of study or lead to an extension of your period of study or dropping out of your course.
-This is where the “Study just in time” project in the Department of Mechanical Engineering at the University of Kassel comes in with a comprehensive package of measures.
+Students are often confronted with standardized study plans and rigid timetables.
+Curricula are indeed mostly based on the assumption that students are freely available in terms of time and location.
+This is particularly true for engineering programs, which have remained highly structured even after the introduction of modular teaching.
+However, these requirements fail to reflect the realities of many (potential) students' lives.
+Student surveys show that the proportion of students who can fully dedicate themselves to their studies is lower than often assumed.
+Many students have to work alongside their studies to finance them, have family obligations, are limited by chronic illnesses or disabilities, or want to enrich their studies with additional internships or stays abroad.
+Surveys from the University of Kassel indicate that approximately 40% of all students are affected by such limitations.
+This can prevent them from starting a degree program or lead to extended study periods or dropping out altogether.
+The "Study just in time" project in the Department of Mechanical Engineering at the University of Kassel addresses this issue with a comprehensive package of measures.

-Various measures are intended to make the course of study more flexible, e.g. B. through
+Various measures are intended to make the course of study more flexible, e.g. by

-• Advance timetables for at least two semesters to improve planning security
+• Advance timetables covering at least two semesters to improve planning reliability

-• Individual study plans that are developed individually as part of comprehensive educational coaching
+• Individual study plans, developed as part of comprehensive educational coaching

-• Expansion of the range of parallel courses, e.g. B. at off-peak times or in block form
+• Expansion of the range of parallel courses, e.g. at off-peak times or in block format

 • Expansion of the range of asynchronous online courses

-Against the background of a course of study that has been made more flexible through the measures, the aim is to specifically address prospective students who have not previously seen the possibility of taking up a course of study due to time, space or other restrictions, supported by intensive student marketing that takes these new opportunities into account.
+Against the backdrop of a more flexible course of study thanks to these measures, the aim is also to specifically target prospective students who have not previously seen an opportunity to begin their studies due to temporal, spatial or other restrictions, supported by intensive student marketing that takes these new possibilities into account.

 Lena Lukas , University of Kassel